Exo-TiC/ExoTiC-LD/docs/source/views/supported_stellar_grids.rst

 effective temperatures from 3500 to 9000 k, and logg from 3.0 to 5.0.
 This grid has extensive parameter space coverage, showcasing 34160 models in total, each evaluated at 1221 wavelengths and 24 radial positions on the stellar disc.
-Set 1 uses the Grevesse & Saul 1998 abundances with a constant chemical mixing length of 1.25.
+Set 1 uses the Grevesse & Sauval 1998 abundances with a constant chemical mixing length of 1.25.

 MPS-ATLAS-2